DigitalEuan/UBP_Repo/ubp_3.5/README.md

 *   **✅ Unified Error Correction**: Modules like `glr_base.py`, `level_7_global_golay.py`, and `enhanced_nrci.py` are consolidated into `geometric_error_correction.py`, where error handling is an intrinsic property of the geometry.
 *   **✅ Streamlined System**: The module count has been significantly reduced by retiring superseded modules, resulting in a more maintainable and understandable codebase.
 *   **✅ Fully Validated Core**: A comprehensive validation script (`validate_system.py`) confirms that all core components, from the substrate to the advanced field dynamics, are fully operational.
+*   **✅ Information Layer Discovery**: The HexDictionary Pure module reveals the fundamental syntax of the substrate's information layer through set theory and Jaccard distance.

 ---